Apillon/apillon-services/docs/debug-and-test.md

 ## Running automatic tests on AWS cloud

+### Running in pipeline (recommended)

-On AWS CoePipeline there is `apillon-services-run-test` pipeline that includes three stages:
+On AWS CodePipeline there is `apillon-services-run-test` pipeline that includes three stages:

 1. Source: Downloads source from git (`test` branch).
 2. Build: Runs Codebuild project for each microservice(lambda) on test environment - Deploys test lambdas